Ode to Billy Joe (1976)

 At last, we're given the answers to the questions raised by the haunting 1967 Bobbie Gentry song of the same title.
 Eighteen- year-old Billy Joe McAllister is in love with Bobbie Lee, but her father refuses to allow her to receive gentlemen callers before she's sixteen.
 In the Mississippi Delta, in a time before the boondocks had seen television and indoor plumbing, a young man's fancy turns constantly to thoughts of love.
 Billy Joe is no different in this regard and his persistence is making it difficult for Bobbie Lee to maintain her virtue (the dog-earred issues of "Torrid Romance" don't help either).
 Perhaps an indictment of the artificial conventions of society, the film demonstrates the tragic consequences of a young couple's first awkward grapplings with love and sex.
 As Bobbie Lee says shortly after Billy Joe's lifeless body is dragged from the Tallahatchie River, "What do I know of love...
 I'm only a child."
 Yet, there seems little doubt that what she feels for the dead boy is love.
 Could he have loved her so well?

-On Sunday morning, outside the church, congregants compliment Brother Taylor on his sermon denouncing premarital sex, while Billy Joe tells Bobbie Lee of his intention to call on her that evening.
+On Sunday morning, outside the local church, congregants compliment Brother Taylor on his sermon denouncing premarital sex, while Billy Joe tells Bobbie Lee of his intention to call on her that evening.
 She warns him of her father's strictness, but Billy Joe is undaunted.
 Toward evening, Bobbie Lee complains to Glenn about the family's need for electricity and indoor plumbing, before introducing the subject of "gentleman callers."
 When he asks her age, she answers, "32B," referring to her bra size.
 Glenn promises to allow callers in two years, when she is "34".
 Bobbie Lee is exasperated and goes outside for a walk.
 While complaining aloud about the backward ways of her community, Bobbie Lee encounters Billy Joe.
 They walk to the side of a pond where they share their first kiss, before falling in.

 At the sawmill the next day, the teasing that Billy Joe endures from James and Tom reinforces his desire to move to another town.
-Meanwhile, a mother-daughter discussion of womanhood is interrupted when Glenn surprises his family with a new toilet.
+Meanwhile, a mother-daughter discussion of womanhood is interrupted when Glenn surprises his family with a new toilet for the house.
 The following afternoon, Billy Joe forces his way onto the school bus and makes public his intentions toward Bobbie Lee.
 She pretends to be embarrassed, but after they get off the bus, Bobbie Lee hints that her father may become more open-minded once the toilet is installed.

 That Saturday night, Barksdale's sawmill hosts a musical event called the Okolona River Bottom Jamboree.
 While people dance inside, a group of prostitutes create a makeshift brothel in an adjacent structure.
 After getting Billy Joe intoxicated on beer, Tom brings him to the brothel.
 In the parking lot, James discovers the truck belonging to the Alabama boys, and a brawl ensues, resulting in a broken jaw for one of the boys.